MFA in Studio Art

 - Work featured in major exhibition in Florence

 SACI is proud to offer an MFA in Studio Art degree accredited by the National Association of Schools of Art and Design (NASAD), the only degree of its kind available in Europe.
-Students can specialize in drawing or painting, and work in their studios in a fully renovated Renaissance palazzo in the heart of Florence.
+Students work in their studios in a fully renovated Renaissance palazzo in the heart of Florence.
 The master’s program includes a challenging curriculum of rigorous critical and technical inquiry that draws on the unique cultural resources of Italy and Europe, with numerous on-site learning experiences including field trips and other activities.
 Graduate students also gain practical experience as SACI Teaching Assistants and their artwork is featured in major exhibitions in Florence.
 MFA in Studio Art students attend SACI in Florence for two successive academic years and earn 60 credits.

 Experiential Learning in the MFA Studio Art Program